 ONRR has dedicated four equivalent full-time employees to the USEITI Secretariat for supporting the MSG and the implementation of USEITI.
 In addition, representatives from multiple government agencies are supporting the USEITI initiative as MSG members, advisors and subject matter experts.

 4. WORKPLAN

-The USEITI main goals for 2015 are to:
+The USEITI has established primary goals for 2016.
+US EITI's primary goals are to: